Log on to SAP HANA Studio

 Create a new business layer and bind the data foundation layer with the business layer.

-finish to save the business layer.
+finish saving the business layer.

 Use integrally before publishing to check dependencies.